 The third stage was to plan my website structure.
-For this I take a steer from my target keywords and plan how they will best fit into a websites category structure.
+For this I take a steer from my target keywords and plan how they will best fit into a website category structure.
 For example, if we had a site about dogs, we could use the following structure;

 Step 4 – Website Build

-The best way to tackle a niche site in my opinion is to not sweat the small stuff.
-Countless times, I have seen people worry about which theme to use, which plugin to use for a contact page and where to find a good cheap logo.
+The best way to tackle a niche site, in my opinion, is to not sweat the small stuff.
+Countless times, I have seen people worry about which theme to use, which plugin to use for a contact page, and where to find a good cheap logo.

 The simple and easy answer to all this is – don’t sweat it.